antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/tutorial/interpreter.rst

 and enter interactive mode afterwards.
 This can be done by passing :option:`-i` before the script.

-All command-line options are described in :ref:`using-on-general`.
+All command line options are described in :ref:`using-on-general`.

 .. _tut-argpassing: